vimeo/psalm/docs/running_psalm.md

 ./vendor/bin/psalm
 ```

-and Psalm will scan all files in the project referenced by `<inspectFiles>`.
+and Psalm will scan all files in the project referenced by `<projectFiles>`.

 If you want to run on specific files, use
 ```bash